Become a Turtle Guardian and help conserve our special species and spaces!

 Turtles and turtle habitats are extremely important in keeping humans healthy: Turtles eat dead matter at the bottom of lakes and wetlands and keep our water clean; wetlands are important habitats used by over 70% of Ontario's species from moose to fish and wetlands regulate water levels and filter pollutants.

 Turtle Guardians are at the forefront of stewarding these valuable assets in Ontario.
-Turtle Guardians monitor and report sightings, which help biologists and groups understand populations, protect areas of biodiversity, and track key road crossing areas so that we can install signs and tunnels.
-Guardians assist in conserving spaces too by adopting stewardship plans on their properties....
+Turtle Guardians monitor and report sightings, which help biologists and groups understand populations, and protect areas of biodiversity.
+Guardians assist in conserving spaces too by adopting stewardship plans on their properties.

 Turtle Guardians are truly engaged volunteers and future stewards.